 The "right" work is whatever lights you up.
 If your heart is called towards it, move in that direction.

 Art is a tender, intimate act of cherishing who you are.
-It’s about connecting to yourself and the world around you more deeply, more honestly - and we could all use some of that.
+It’s about connecting to yourself and the world around you more deeply, more honestly.

 You have a vision and voice that you can express right now.